-As a result of the financial pressures caused by COVID-19, overspends, unachieved savings and Robin Hood Energy, the Council used a significant amount of its reserves to support service delivery costs in 2020/21.
-These reserves will need to be replenished in future years to ensure the financial stability of the Council, this is reflected in the MTFP.
+As a result of the financial pressures caused by COVID-19, overspends, unachieved savings and issues with companies, the Council used a significant amount of its reserves to support service delivery costs in 2020/21.
+These reserves will need to be replenished in future years to ensure the financial stability of the Council: this is reflected in the MTFP.